Charlie Is No Darling

 If you earned a medal in the service of your country, risking life and limb, you might think that this was taking the mickey.

-The sad truth is that Charlie is so lazy that according to a former Windsor butler his servants squeeze toothpaste onto his toothbrush, pick up clothes he flings onto the floor and once held the specimen bottle for a urine sample, according to a report in the Telegraph newspaper.
+The sad truth is that Charlie is so lazy that according to a former Windsor butler his servants squeeze toothpaste onto his toothbrush and pick up clothes he flings onto the floor.
+One servant had to hold the bottle while Charlie gave a sample of urine.
 At the Commonwealth Games in 2010 an aide pushed down a folding seat for Charles so that he could sit down without unnecessary effort.

 So perhaps Windsor is better at employing others than at working himself.
 But that seems not to be so.
 And we should probably not be surprised that a man who has never had to apply for a job and does not intend to, has not been a defender of equal opportunities in the workplace.